 We believe that ESG initiatives are a vital part of corporate responsibility and support our goal of increasing shareholder value.
-For additional information, please read our most recent ESG Report on our website at https://www.suncommunities.com/esg/.
-The following reflects some of our 2022 achievements.
+For additional information, please read our most recent ESG Report on our website at www.suninc.com/esg.
+The following pages highlight some of our 2023 achievements.